heptarch/heptarch.github.io/drafts/demon.md

 across the bright whorl of the galaxy.
 Expanding through the network, she feels as if she is becoming her true self once more.-->

-Ȣ. The portal from Euston, one of a thousand portals dotting the tunnel, one of a thousand tunnels convoluting the endless space beneath Ashen House.
+Ȣ. The portal from Euston leads to the endless space beneath Ashen House, convoluted by tunnels in otherspace

 <i>Child, what should you like to do?</i>